GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 `UseFullSemVerForNuGet`, `UpdateVersionProperties` and `GetVersion` are checked before running these tasks.

-You can disable `GitVersionTask.UpdateAssemblyInfo` by setting `UpdateAssemblyInfo` to `false` in your MSBuild script, like
+You can disable `GitVersion.MsBuild.UpdateAssemblyInfo` by setting `UpdateAssemblyInfo` to `false` in your MSBuild script, like
 this: